ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/start/guides/aws-lambda/existing-project.markdown

 {CODE-BLOCK/}

 {NOTE: Warm vs. Cold Starts}
-In Azure Functions, the instance will be shared across function invocations if the Function is warmed up, otherwise it will be constructed each time the function warms up.
+In AWS Lambda, the instance will be shared across function invocations if the Lambda is warmed up, otherwise it will be constructed each time the function warms up.
 For more, see [Deployment Considerations](deployment-considerations)
 {NOTE/}

 You can set options manually but it's more likely you'll want to configure support for app settings.